 Quality and Resource Use Reports (QRURs)The Value-Based Payment Modifier is based on PQRS data and cost performance.
 For information on QRURs and step-by-step guidance on how to request one, click here.
 For questions related to an IACS account and accessing your QRUR, contact the CMS Quality Net Help Desk.For technical assistance about information in your QRUR, contact the CMS Physician Value Help Desk:Monday – Friday: 7 am – 7 pm, CTPhone: (888) 734-6433, press option 3; (TTY 1-888-734-6563)

-CMS is the authoritative source for PQRS information and has educational modules and various resources available to assist physicians with PQRS participation.
+CMS is the authoritative source for PQRS information and has educational resources available online to assist physicians with PQRS participation.

 Refer to these portions of the TMA website: